Lukew101/August-Semester-Project-1/README.md

 ![image](https://github.com/Lukew101/August-Semester-Project-1/raw/main/assets/community-science-museum-homepage.png)

-This is a project I built for a for a course assignment with Noroff.
-The task involved obtaining a brief, designing and creating a responsive website using HTML and CSS.
+This is a project I built for a for a semester project at Noroff.
+The task required us to design and create a responsive website based on the brief.

 ## Description

-This responsive website was developed as part of a semester project at Noroff, designed to serve the Community Science Museum.
+This responsive website was built to serve a mock Community Science Museum.
 The primary purpose of the site is to provide comprehensive information about the museum, while also appealing to its target audience of children and their parents.

 ### Features
 - Intuitive and easy-to-use navigation ensures that users of all ages can explore the site effortlessly.